Nuclear fallout. The Black Death 2.0. A horde of hungry zombies clambering for your supplies.

-Today, you can see many of these bunkers still existing all over the world.
-British folks have their Anderson Shelters, which they’ve built in their backyards during the Blitz.
+Today, you can see many of these bunkers still existing around the world.
+British folks have their Anderson Shelters, which they built in their backyards during the Blitz.
 If you’ve ever been in Tornado Alley, you’ve probably seen one or two tornado bunkers.
-Heck, even China has a network of Cold War bunkers that they’ve now turned to cramped residential units.
+Heck, even China has a network of Cold War bunkers that they’ve now turned into cramped residential units.

-Should you get your own bunker?
-Here are a few reasons why you might consider getting one of your own.
+Should you get a bunker for yourself?
+Here are a few reasons you might consider getting one:

 If you’re unable to bug out, the next best option would be to hide in plain sight.
 Underground shelters built under unassuming backyards help you hide from looters and the zombie horde.
 It also protects you from a disease outbreak or biological warfare.

 The US experiences more tornadoes than any other country in the world, averaging about 1,200 tornadoes each year.
 And no, Dorothy, these don’t just happen in Kansas or Oklahoma.
-Tornadoes and severe weather can actually occur anywhere in the United States, so if you’re in their direct path, you might want to consider getting your own storm cellar or underground bunker.
+Tornadoes and severe weather can occur anywhere in the United States, so if you’re in their direct path, you might want to consider getting your own storm cellar or building a DIY underground bunker.

 If nothing else, underground bunkers make for excellent storage spaces.
 The temperature and humidity levels in underground shelters remain constant, protecting your food stash from spoilage.
 The absence of heat and direct sunlight also helps extend your supplies’ shelf life.
 As long as you keep it dry and clean, you wouldn’t have to worry about vermin and pests.

 Potential Drawbacks of an Underground Bunker